MissKittin/php-js-css-web-toolkit-app/HOWTO.md

 php ./tk/bin/run-php-com-tests.php ./tke/com
 php ./tk/bin/run-phtml-tests.php ./tke/lib/tests
 ```
+If a test failed and you care about specific tools/components/libraries, run the test(s) manually

 ### Example application
 Instructions on how to run the sample application are in [app README](app/README.md)